RezoxP/java-vanisher/README.md

 ## Usage

-### Download the latest script from Releases section and run using this command in administrator powershell,
+### Download the latest 'JavaUninstaller.ps1' script from Releases section and then run this command in administrator powershell,
 ```
 .\JavaUninstaller.ps1
 ```